 Daniel 7:02

 This has always interested me in your work and in talking to you in a more personal way, because I'm from Singapore, and we are called the Switzerland of Asia.
-Well, we call ourselves that or we aspire to be the Switzerland of Asia.
+Well, we call ourselves that, or we aspire to be the Switzerland of Asia.
 So I feel very obliged to be aware of the position of privilege as well in Singapore, and to be aware of, not just critiquing it, but also aware of how I cannot run away from the fact that this is my background and it influences and shapes the way I, I think I have grown up, but continue to operate inadvertently.
 So how would you describe Switzerland as a context now?
 How is it important to you, what Switzerland means?

 Martin 7:48